 We run a primarily .NET Core oriented blog, with an accent on web development and web applications.
 But we don’t stop there.
 Besides trying to implement best practices and use the newest technologies available, we are focusing on the entire lifecycle of a .NET Core app, so that we can get most out of our applications.

 We think a combination of hands-on approach and focusing on the essence of the topic in our articles is what makes our blog unique.
 Hopefully, this approach will be something that helps you learn quicker and achieve the best results possible.

 Here is a bit about the Code Maze crew.

 Hi, my name is Vladimir Pecanac, and I am full time .NET developer and DevOps enthusiast.
-I founded this blog so I can share the things I learn in hope of both helping others and deepening my own knowledge of the topics I write about.
+I founded this blog so I can share the things I learn in the hope of both helping others and deepening my own knowledge of the topics I write about.

 The best way to learn is to teach.

 When I first entered the software development world, I had quite a bit of trouble understanding a lot of the technical articles I read.
 Since I didn’t know much at that time or had any practical experience, I thought I was to blame.
-A few years ahead, I read some of those articles again and didn’t find them any easier to digest.
+A few years ahead, I read some of those articles again but didn’t find them any easier to digest.
 That’s when I realized it was not entirely my fault.

 I feel that many technical articles are written in an unnecessarily complicated way to sound more authoritative and serious.
-My goal is to change that trend and write down-to-earth, simple articles that are easy to read and understand by anyone.
+My goal is to change that trend and write down-to-earth, simple articles that are easy to read and understand.